mangal-interactions/mangal/data-spec-draft.md

 # Use cases

-{edit}In this section, we present use cases using the `rmangal` package for R, to interact with a database implementing this data specification, and serving data through a `REST`ful API (`http://mangal.uqar.ca/api/v1/`).
+{edit}In this section, we present use cases using the `rmangal` package for `R`, to interact with a database implementing this data specification, and serving data through a `REST`ful API (`http://mangal.uqar.ca/api/v1/`).
 It is possible for users to deposit data into this database, through the `R` package.
 Data are made available under a *CC-0 Waiver*.